 2. Record the amount of water added.
 Run the flow test as per IM 375 to obtain the efflux time.

 3. If the time of efflux is too long, increase the amount of water, air-entraining agent, or fly ash to improve the flow on the second trial.
 If additional water causes separation of the water and solids, fly ash should be added in 100-lb.
 (60-kg) increments up to a total of 400 pounds per cubic yard (240 kg per cubic meter).
 Some sands will not produce satisfactory mix and will need to be rejected.

 E. Calculations and Reporting

 1. Determine the final mix design weights as follows:

 2. Report the time of efflux to the nearest 1 second.
-The test report should be issued like the report in the Appendix.
+The test report should be issued like the example as below.